-Generally, very good condition parcels were at a higher assessment level than the rest of the population.
+Generally, NewYB>2010 parcels were at a higher assessment level than the rest of the population.
 This model corrects for these strata differences.

-Generally, grade less than 7 parcels were at a lower assessment level than the rest of the population.
+Generally, OldYB<1950 parcels were at a lower assessment level than the rest of the population.
 This model corrects for these strata differences.